TBA Law Blog

 News Type: BPR Actions

-The Tennessee Supreme Court recently suspended 27 attorneys for failure to pay the annual registration fee; 15 of them also failed to file proof that client funds are held in an IOLTA-compliant account.
+The Tennessee Supreme Court on Sept.
+24 suspended 15 attorneys for failure to pay the annual registration fee, five of whom also failed to file proof that client funds are held in an IOLTA-compliant account.
 View the fee suspension order and IOLTA suspension order.
-See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2024 or access all administrative suspensions dating back to 2005.
+Ten lawyers suspended for fee and/or IOLTA violations this year have been reinstated to either active or inactive status.
+Two lawyers suspended in 2024 for fee and/or IOLTA violations also have been reinstated.
+Access all administrative suspensions dating back to 2005.

 News Type: BPR Actions